Current Status of Education Development Charges

 2021 EDC By-law

-Please be advised that on Monday, May 10, 2021, the Waterloo Region District School Board (WRDSB) and Waterloo Catholic District School Board (WCDSB) adopted new Education Development Charges By-laws, 2021.
+On Monday, May 10, 2021, the Waterloo Region District School Board (WRDSB) and Waterloo Catholic District School Board (WCDSB) adopted new Education Development Charges By-laws, 2021.
 Copy of the reports and By-laws (unsigned) are available at:

-The By-law is in effect as of June 1, 2021, for 5 years (expiring May 31, 2026); however, it may be amended on an annual basis.
+The By-law is in effect as of June 1, 2021, for five years (expiring May 31, 2026).

 Rates